shrreeeram/Ethical-Crowdfundung-Checker/README.md

 # Ethical-Crowdfundung-Checker
-Our 2nd year project on ethical ceowdfunding platform
+Our 2nd year project on ethical crowdfunding platform